maxdiluca/virtualrealitylab/content/authors/I_Marci_Talbot/index.md

   - Interns
 ---

-Marci Talbot is listed as a BSURE intern in the VR Lab, supervised by Massimiliano Di Luca.
-The listed project area is ARME audiovisual recording.
+Marci Talbot is a BSURE intern in the VR Lab, supervised by Massimiliano Di Luca.
+The project area is ARME audiovisual recording.